dondanidang/BOOTSTRAP-RESTAURANT-APP/README.md

-This is just from design using HTML and bootstrap.
+This is just front-end design of a restaurant using HTML and bootstrap.
 I did it to learn about bootstrap